Harold M. Ickes: Career

 Ickes has been active in Democratic politics for over forty years, working in the presidential campaigns of Eugene McCarthy, Birch Bayh, Morris Udall, Ted Kennedy and Jesse Jackson.
 In 1989, he was a senior advisor to David Dinkins's successful campaign for mayor of New York City.
-Ickes is a registered lobbyist with the Ickes and Enright Group.
+Ickes is a registered lobbyist with the Ickes and Enright Group, a subsidiary of the Tiber Creek Group, a government relations firm in Washington, D.C.

 Ickes is currently co-chair of Meyer, Suozzi, English & Klein, P.C.’s Labor and Government Relations practice groups, and manages the firm’s Washington, D.C. office.

-In his government relations practice, Mr. Ickes provides counsel and representation to business and union clients on legislative, governmental regulation and procurement matters.
+At Tiber Creek Group, a government relations firm in Washington D.C., Mr. Ickes provides counsel and representation to business and union clients on legislative, governmental regulation and procurement matters.
 This includes providing strategic advice, planning and representation for business, labor, governmental and non-profit organizations.

 Along with Basil Paterson, the former New York Secretary of State, State Senator, and the New York City Deputy Mayor for Labor Relations and Personnel, Mr. Ickes co-chairs the firm’s extensive labor practice, providing counsel to dozens of local and international unions in the health care, transportation, package delivery, hotel, construction, communications, distribution, manufacturing, retail food, and other industries in the private and public sectors.

 In 2005, Ickes founded progressive data collection and voter file company Catalist.
 As of 2019, he serves on the board of directors of Catalist and as its president emeritus.

 Martindale-Hubbell had given Ickes an "AV Preeminent" rating, which is the highest level of professional excellence among lawyers.
 When he became the political strategist for Hillary Clinton's Democratic presidential nomination campaign in February 2008, Ickes was featured in a prominent article in the New York Times, detailing his approach to this political campaign and his "sassy" and "dyspeptic" demeanor.

 In November 2009, Ickes joined New York Governor David Paterson's election campaign as a senior adviser.